-4. The Trust prepares rolling 3 to 5 year budgets for each of its members.
+4. Huish prepares budgets and financial forecasts on a rolling 3 year basis for each Academy.
 These are prepared with reference to ESFA financial efficiencies benchmarking.
-In compiling the Trust's financial plans any major departure from key financial benchmarks should be highlighted with a narrative explaining the nature of the departure and how, if appropriate, future forecasts address necessary improvements [see https://www.gov.uk/government/collections/schools-financial-health-and-efficiency)].
+In compiling our financial plans any major departure from key financial benchmarks should be highlighted with a narrative explaining the nature of the departure and how, if appropriate, future forecasts address necessary improvements.